Aromobates leopardalis

 Aromobates leopardalis (common name: leopard rocket frog, Mucubají skunk frog) is a species of frog in the family Aromobatidae.
 It is endemic to the Mérida of western Venezuela, with one population within the Sierra Nevada National Park.

 Habitat

 Its natural habitats are páramo grassland and sub-páramo shrubland environments and cloud forest.
 It is usually found within grasses and frailejones (Espeletia spp.), usually along and within streams.
-Scientists saw the frog between 2400 and 3300 meters above sea level.
+Scientists saw the frog between 2400 and 3300 m above sea level.

 Scientists have seen the frog in Parque Nacional Sierra Nevada.

 Odor

 Both adults and tadpoles can create smells that are unpleasant to the human nose.

 Threats

 This species has not been seen in at least a decade.
 Scientists infer that chytridiomycosis may have caused a precipitous decline in this species population because it did so with another frog species that shares its habitat, Atelopus mucubajiensis.
 They also cite water pollution and introduced trout species as threats.